mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-csv-file.md

 1,Maintenance,150,104
 ```

-For more information on CSV maniputlation, see the [Python.org csv module](https://docs.python.org/2/library/csv.html).
+For more information on CSV manipulation, see the [Python.org csv module](https://docs.python.org/2/library/csv.html).

 ---